 Oil filter changes

 Any oil change should include replacing the oil filter.
-As engine oil travels throughout the engine, collects dirt, debris and other particles such as metal shavings from engine wear.
+As engine oil travels throughout the engine, it collects dirt, debris and other particles such as metal shavings from engine wear.
 During normal engine operation, the oil is pumped throughout the engine and eventually cycles through the oil filter, which collects these particles which could otherwise damage the engine.

 When you have a mechanic or automotive service technician completing oil changes as recommend by the manufacturer, they’ll have to opportunity to inspect other elements of the vehicle, including components underneath the hood and on the vehicle undercarriage.
 A regular oil change schedule can also act as a benchmark for other routine services such as tire rotation, fluid level checks and tune-ups.